tsokac2/-_-_JavaScript_CheatSheet/Vertex_Taxamo.md

 <h1 align="center">Taxamo</h1>

+### My Questions for the team:
+1. The first day, the first week if I'm successful, expectations after the first month?
+2. How did you start with Vertex and What is the best part of working for DraftKings?
+3. What is happening after this meeting?
+Next step and feedback?

 ### What is a Taxamo a Vertex Inc.
 Taxamo, now a Vertex Inc. company, is a global provider of tax technology solutions that help businesses comply with VAT, GST, and US sales tax regulations.